Esther Tahrir, MPH

 Supporting Incidejoven to improve the sexual and reproductive health of adolescents in Guatemala

 This capacity-building project assists Incidejoven, an organization dedicated to improving the sexual and reproductive health and rights of adolescents in Guatemala, to strengthen Incidejoven's leadership and management capacity to achieve its mission.
 Incidejoven's advocacy activities support and monitor implementation of the Universal Family Planning Law and follow up on the National Sexual Education Campaign.

-Training and Development of Youth HIV Organizations Funded by the Staying Alive Foundation
+Training and Development of Youth HIV Organizations through E-Courses

-The purpose of this project is to implement group training and provide resources to sustain continuous learning opportunities for youth organizations during their second, third and fourth years as Staying Alive Foundation (SAF) grantees.
-Through these activities PHI will help SAF achieve its goal of helping its grantees become stronger advocates for HIV prevention.
+From 2008 to 2016, GYCA implemented group training through E-courses and provided resources to sustain continuous learning opportunities for youth organizations during their second, third and fourth years as Staying Alive Foundation (SAF) grantees.
+Through these activities GYCA helped SAF achieve its goal of helping its grantees become stronger advocates for HIV prevention.

 Youth Advocacy for HIV Prevention Research

 The Global Youth Coalition on AIDS (GYCA) will 1) write an advocacy briefing paper on youth and HIV vaccine research; 2) create a factsheet on youth and HIV vaccine research; 3) identify a youth 'champion'/representative for the 2012 International AIDS Conference to be held in July; 4) develop a long-term, transparent process for recruiting and engaging youth champions to advocate for HIV vaccine research; 5) develop and facilitate an E-course on youth, HIV and new prevention technology and 6) identify a facilitation consultant to help facilitate the E-course along with GYCA staff.